MicrosoftDocs/architecture-center/docs/example-scenario/devops/automate-sentinel-integration-content.md

 #### Microsoft Sentinel artifacts deployment

-Microsoft Sentinel artifacts is where DevOps gains greater relevance, because each company creates multiple artifacts for preventing and remediating attacks.
+In the implementation of Microsoft Sentinel artifacts, DevOps gains greater relevance, because each company creates multiple artifacts for preventing and remediating attacks.

 Implementing the artifacts can be the responsibility of one team or multiple teams.
 Automatic build and artifacts deployment is often the most common process requirement and determines the approach and conditions for your agents and runners.